Contributed by: Doug Webb

 Termites can strike fear in the heart of any homeowner.
-These destructive pests never stop eating.
-Each year, they cause $5 billion in damage in the United States every year, and the average cost of termite treatment and repairs totals more than $8,000.
+These destructive pests never stop eating and, if you don't catch them early, they can potentially cause some expensive problems.
+Each year, they cause $5 billion in damage in the United States and the average cost of termite treatment and repairs totals more than $15,0001.

 There are more than 2,000 species of termites worldwide, but only 50 are found in the United States.
 Termites live in every state except Alaska, and they thrive in warm climates, meaning they're most active in the South, Southeast, West and Southwest.